kamerons/leetcode-problems/README.md

 Clone the repository.
 This repo currently has no 3rd party dependencies, so no additional installation is needed.
 Once cloned, you can run `download_leet_code.py` from the root of the repo to download the problems.
 Afterwards you can run `random_problem.py` to generate problems.

-Tests can be run from the root of the repository.
+Tests for solutions can be run from the solutions directory.

 It is recommended that you create a git repository inside the solutions directory so you can save your solutions.

+# Scripts
 ## download_leet_code.py

 ### Description